AdMoR/admor.github.io/_posts/2020-01-10-Photo to drawing.markdown

 ### The code

 Do it and see by yourself that it is not a very powerful way to do it.
 However the performance of the raw implemntation is pretty poor.
-It takes large amount of time for small images and the scaling is horrible.
+It takes large amount of time for small img and the scaling is horrible.
 Part 2 of this post will look at solving these issues.

 The code is available [here](https://github.com/AdMoR/PlotterExperiments/blob/master/notebooks/voronoi%20and%20co.ipynb)